When to use javascript querySelector and querySelectorAll functions?

 Use Case For document.querySelectorAll():

 If you need to fetch data from multiple elements with a specific class, then you can use the document.querySelectorAll() method.
-For example- you want to get the width of all the divs with a class name “container“.
-This function returns all the information of multiple div’s as an object.
-Here go the code.
+For example- you want to get the width of all the divs with a class name “container”.
+This function returns all the information of multiple div as an object.
+Here is the code.

 document.querySelectorAll(".container")

-This method can select all the elements with a specific class by using the following condition.
+This method can select all the elements with a specific class using the following conditions.

 if(document.querySelectorAll(".container").length) {